matsim-up/matsim-up/README.md

 # matsim-up
-Some general classes, utilities and associated tests frequently used by the MATSim team at the University of Pretoria.
+Some general classes, utilities and associated tests that are frequently used by the MATSim team at the University of Pretoria.
 This repository is essentially based on the [matsim-example-project](https://github.com/matsim-org/matsim-example-project).
 Continuous integration (CI) is done on [Travis-CI](https://travis-ci.com/matsim-up/matsim-up) and (snapshot) jars are deployed to [PackageCloud](https://packagecloud.io/matsim-up/matsim-up).

 ## Usage